libAtoms/ExPyRe/docs/source/config.rst

 - ``"remsh_cmd"``: optional string remote shell command, default ``"ssh"``
 - ``"rundir"``: string for a path where the remote jobs should be run
 - ``"partitions"`` or ``"queues"``: dict with partitions/queues/node-type names as keys and dict of node properties as values.

+In addition, there is an optional `"remote_rundir_submit_hostname"` which overrides the hostname used when constructing the remote rundir, for use by people who run their scripts from different hostnames, e.g. multiple HPC login nodes.
+Because the hostname is embedded into the remote rundir, if the script run that submits the job and the script run that gathers the results are run on machines with different hostnames, the second run will look in a different remote rundir, and not find the remote rundir.

 ===========================
 Node property dict includes